Changing Lives, One Story at a Time…

 Northern Stage produces unique, exciting, world class theater that resonates with its audiences long after each performance is over.
 The company seeks to program work that speaks to its audiences and engages community members from across Vermont and New Hampshire in meaningful dialogue and community action.
 The theater’s intimate setting, sophisticated productions, and expansive educational programs set the stage for active engagement with all of its community and audience members.

 Founded in 1997 by Brooke Ciardelli, Northern Stage has since become the preeminent year-round theater company in the region, offering professional productions of world premiers, classics, and musicals.
 In 2013, the Board of Directors engaged a new leadership team to galvanize Northern Stage for its next stage of evolution.
 Led by Producing Artistic Director Carol Dunne and Managing Director Eric Bunge, this new team has illuminated Northern Stage’s impact on its community with a firm commitment to intimate engagement.
-Now, more than 30,000 audience members walk through our doors each season, and each year, more than 2,000 students of all ages feed their hunger for knowledge and art in our Education Programs.
+Now, more than 30,000 audience members walk through our doors each season, and each year, more than 2,000 students of all ages feed their hunger for knowledge and art in our Educational Programs.

 In 2014 Northern Stage launched its commitment to the incubation and development of new work for the American theater with New Works Now.
 The program is extraordinarily successful with world premieres continuing to Off Broadway and beyond.